Skip to main content

 A strong community and mods can mitigate this in real-time, but harassment and slurs, according to multiple creators, remain common and platforms are not doing enough to ensure disabled creators' safety.
 Now can it be truly addressed, JazzAdeleGames suggests, unless platforms shift perspective when it comes to their disabled users, their communities, and their safety.

-Indeed, that community is one of the few things making content creation accessible for disabled creators.
+Indeed, the potential for community is one of the few things that makes content creation bearable for disabled creators.
 Being able to find others that share your interests is enormously beneficial for disabled peoples' wellbeing, and content creation, for all its issues, can facilitate that.

 "Content creation is something I love with my whole heart," Evans says.
 "When I first started gaming I had no other friends that played games, and content creation gave me a space to make friends and to make connections with other players."